yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. Edit the web deployment.
 Set the *cpu* resource requirement to 125m.

-1. Navigate to the web replica set and note that the four pods will show as deployed and running health
+2. Navigate to the web replica set and note that the four pods will show as deployed and running health.

-1. Return to the browser tab with the web application loaded and refresh the stats page at /stats.html to watch the display update to reflect the different API pod names for the hostName.
+3. Return to the browser tab with the web application loaded and refresh the stats page at /stats.html to watch the display update to reflect the different API pod names for the hostName.

 ### Task 4: Perform a rolling update

 In this task, you will edit the web application source code to add Application Insights, and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

-1. Create an Application Insights key for content-web and content-api using the Azure Portal
+1. Create an Application Insights key for content-web and content-api using the Azure Portal.

-1. On your build agent VM, navigate to the content-web directory
+2. On your build agent VM, navigate to the content-web directory.

-1. Install support for Application Insights
+3. Install support for Application Insights.

     ```bash
     npm install applicationinsights --save
     ```

-1. Open the server.js file using Vim and add support for application insights with code similar to this:
+4. Open the server.js file using Vim and add support for application insights with code similar to this:

     ```javascript
     const appInsights = require("applicationinsights");